ZeDespo/Ultimate-Ganondorf/README.md

 Anything that's *italicized* is a copy and paste port from Ultimate-S. You can find their changelog for Ganondorf [here](https://docs.google.com/document/d/1gys8XOEnWDPZlxPB0yOVv1fCWIXJwanWTrETpU23jp4/edit#heading=h.qsh70q)

-## What was ported from Ult-S

-*Note: All entries in this section can be found in Ultimate S's change log [here](https://docs.google.com/document/d/1gys8XOEnWDPZlxPB0yOVv1fCWIXJwanWTrETpU23jp4/edit#heading=h.qsh70q).
-Anything in italics is something I added from the source / details a minor change.*

 ### Fighter parameters

 - *Runspeed increased 1.34 -> 1.45*